named-data/NDN-CCL-API/face.rst

 	If register prefix fails for any reason, this calls ``onRegisterFailed(prefix)`` where:

 	    - ``prefix`` is the prefix given to registerPrefix.

+    - `onRegisterSuccess`
+	(optional) When this receives a success message from the forwarder, this calls ``onRegisterSuccess(prefix, registeredPrefixId)`` where:

+	    - ``prefix`` is the prefix given to registerPrefix.
+	    - ``registeredPrefixId`` is the value retured by registerPrefix.

+        (The onRegisterSuccess parameter comes after onRegisterFailed because it can be omitted, unlike onRegisterFailed.)

     - `flags`
 	(optional) The flags for finer control of how and which Interests should be forwarded towards the face.